weaveworks/profiles/userdocs/profiles.dev/blog/2021-08-04-MLOps-Profile-with-Weave-GitOps.md

 tags: [mlops, profile, gitops]
 ---

 “_Profiles_” is a GitOps-native package management system, which allows you to apply a Profile to add a set of capabilities to your GitOps-enabled cluster.
 Here’s a quick tutorial on how to provision a cluster, install Weave GitOps and apply the MLOps profile to enable Kubeflow Pipeline for your cluster.
-To try this setup, we strongly recommend that you use KinD as a local cluster on your laptop.
+To try this setup, we strongly recommend that you use [Kind](https://github.com/kubernetes-sigs/kind) as a local cluster on your laptop.

 <!--truncate-->